 - Change in information available on the environmental impacts associated with the project, i.e. type, frequency or severity of impact;

 Note that any of the above ‘triggers’ may also cause another trigger to apply, for example a change in equipment use or operational domain could cause a change in relevant stakeholders.

 Most triggers are unlikely to require an immediate and complete review of the POEMS and outputs.
 Therefore, in some cases it will be possible to schedule an ad-hoc review to coincide with one of the planned periodic reviews.

-However, there will be a small number of strategic changes and triggers which will cause the Project Team to instigate an immediate and thorough review irrespective of the overall review plan.
+However, there will be a small number of strategic changes and triggers which will cause the Delivery Team to instigate an immediate and thorough review irrespective of the overall review plan.
 In such cases it is probably wise to bring the planned periodic review forward as opposed to duplicating review effort.

 Any significant changes to POEMS outputs will require the amendment and re-issuing of the relevant output.
 For instance, if new or improved information becomes available on certain impacts it may be necessary to carry out a new Assessment, or at least prepare an addendum to the Report produced under Procedure EMP07 - Environmental Reporting.
 Keeping EMP02 forms up to date in respect of stakeholder contact details and a communication plan will help and greatly simplify the re-issuing process.

 As part of any review the implications of changes must be followed through the whole Environmental Management System.
 So for instance, a change to the Environmental Feature Matrix is likely to necessitate changes to the Environmental Objective and Target Register which will likely cause changes to the Environmental Management Plan.

 If a change is identified as required to a procedure output which is also a controlled document then this must be completed and recorded by following GMP04 Document and Record Control